Cat and Dog Teeth Cleaning

 in Plano, TX

 When it comes to your pet's oral health, good hygiene is everything.
 However, most adult dogs and cats in the US have gingivitis or dental disease despite having access to more pet dental care options than ever before.
 Helping more pet parents know about these options and understand how to utilize them to their pets’ benefit is a major goal for our team here in Plano.
+Call us at (972) 578-2553 to schedule or request an appointment below.

 Why Cat and Dog Teeth Cleaning is Important